Last Revised as of: May 5, 2021

 If you have questions regarding this Privacy Statement, you should contact us by clicking on this contact us link.

-Pursuant to Article 27 of Europe’s General Data Protection Regulation (GDPR), Eagle Point Software Corporation, has appointed European Data Protection Office (EDPO) as its GDPR representative in the EU.
-You can contact EDPO regarding matters pertaining to the GDPR by sending an email to email@example.com, using EDPO’s online request form, or writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.
+Pursuant to Article 27 of the General Data Protection Regulation (GDPR), Eagle Point Software Corporation, has appointed European Data Protection Office (EDPO) as its GDPR representative in the EU.
+You can contact EDPO regarding matters pertaining to the GDPR by using EDPO’s https://edpo.com/gdpr-data-request/, or writing to EDPO at Avenue Huart Hamoir 71, 1030 Brussels, Belgium.

 CHANGES TO THIS PRIVACY STATEMENT